Making centuries of Buddhist iconographic knowledge searchable.

-93-class deity classification — identifies deities, bodhisattvas, dharma kings, teachers, arhats, and protectors across Tibetan, Himalayan, and broader Buddhist traditions
+93-class deity classification across Tibetan, Himalayan, and broader Buddhist traditions

 Locates every individual figure in the artwork, even in complex multi-figure thangkas.
 Adapts automatically — no retraining needed when new figure types are added.